Rule 5160-45-03 | Ohio department of medicaid (ODM) -administered waiver program: individual rights and responsibilities.

 (t) Refuse to participate in dishonest or illegal activities involving providers, caregivers and team members.

-(2) When an individual receives services from an agency provider, the individual shall identify a location in his or her residence where a file containing a copy of his or her medication profile, if one exists, shall be safely maintained.
-The file may also include the individual's medication administration record, treatment administration record, aide assignment, all services plan and plans of care.
+(2) When an individual receives services from an agency provider, the individual shall identify a location in his or her residence where a record containing a copy of his or her medication profile, if one exists, shall be safely maintained.
+The record may also include the individual's medication administration record, treatment administration record, aide assignment, person-centered services plan and plans of care.

 (3) When an individual receives services from a non-agency provider, the individual shall identify a location in his or her residence where a copy of the clinical record will be safely maintained.